Lagoon (amusement park): 1997–2009

 On June 1, 2007, a $10 million roller coaster named Wicked opened.
 Wicked is a Zierer tower launch coaster, and is powered by linear synchronous motors that launch riders up a 100 ft tower at 55 mi/h in 2.5 seconds.
 It has several elements, including an Immelmann turn, a heartline roll, two half-pipe turns, and the signature "lake turn" into a final tunnel before returning to the station.
 Several improvements were made to the park in 2007 as well.
 On April 5, 2008, Lagoon opened OdySea, a Zierer "Flying Fish" ride with aquatic theming.
 OdySea is an interactive ride with a joystick to control the vehicle's height.
 Arrows blink to direct the rider to dodge jets of water from the sea creatures that attempt to soak the rider as accompanying audio tells a story.
 On April 4, 2009, Lagoon opened "Jumping Dragon", a Zierer "Dragon Roundabout" ride.

 2010–present

+In 2010, Lagoon revamped its Ferris wheel, Sky Scraper.
+It was dismantled after the 2009 season, and reopened with a new coat of paint in April 2010.
+As a result of the economic crisis, Lagoon did not install a new ride that season.
+Instead, the park improved its entertainment division with several new shows.
+In 2011, Lagoon installed another family roller coaster, named BomBora.
+The coaster was created by a group of manufacturers and Lagoon itself, and has a height of 45 ft, as well as a theme based on 1960s surfing.